 Tribes are eligible to participate in the Individual Assistance, Public Assistance, and Hazard Mitigation Grant Programs.
-The tribes have the option of working directly with FEMA as a grantee, or they can work through EMD as a sub-grantee.
+The tribes have the option of working directly with FEMA as a recipient, or can work through EMD as a sub-recipient.
 If a tribe elects to work directly with FEMA, the tribe provides the 25 percent non-federal match.
-If the tribe elects to work through the state, then the state typically provides half of the nonfederal match, reducing the tribe's match requirement to 12.5 percent of the eligible costs.
-Most tribes choose to work through EMD for disaster recovery because the state pays for half of the non-federal match for federal funds.
-This ability to choose the relationship acknowledges the tribes' unique government-to-government authority with the federal government and with the state government.
-When a tribe chooses to work through the state, they are administratively handled as a sub-grantee, similar to local jurisdictions.
+If the tribe elects to work through the state, then the state typically provides half of the non-federal match, reducing the tribe's match requirement to 12.5 percent of the eligible costs depending on the annual approval of the Legislature.
+This ability to choose the relationship acknowledges the tribes' unique government-to-government authority with both the federal and state government.
+When a tribe chooses to work through the state, they are administratively handled as a sub-recipient, similar to local jurisdictions.

-For the four other FEMA mitigation grant programs - Pre-Disaster Mitigation, Flood Mitigation Assistance, Repetitive Flood Claims, and Severe Repetitive Loss - the federal share ranges from 75 percent to 100 percent, depending upon the program and project.
+For the two other mitigation grant programs - BRIC and Flood Mitigation Assistance, to include Claims Loss - the federal share ranges from 75 percent to 100 percent, depending upon the program and project.
 The state does not contribute to the non-federal share for these grant programs.
-As with other grant programs, the tribes have the option of working directly with FEMA as a grantee or through EMD as a sub-grantee.
+As with other grant programs, the tribes have the option of working directly with FEMA as a recipient or through EMD as a sub-recipient.

-Many of the EMD programs are supported with federal and state funds to protect against high frequency or high impact hazards.
-These programs include hazardous materials, earthquake, tsunami, and radiological, chemical, and terrorism.
+Many of the EMD programs are supported with federal and state funds to protect against high-frequency or high-impact hazards.
+These programs include hazardous materials, earthquakes, tsunamis, and radiological, chemical, and terrorism hazards.
 The funds are generally used by state agencies to provide the services of planning assistance, exercises, education, literature, brochures, evacuation signs, and training.
 Some programs offer direct funding to tribes, which requires tribes to complete applications.